-2. States Parties shall also take appropriate measures:
+2. States Parties shall also take appropriate measures to:

-(a) To develop, promulgate and monitor the implementation of minimum standards and guidelines for the accessibility of facilities and services open or provided to the public;
+(a) Develop, promulgate and monitor the implementation of minimum standards and guidelines for the accessibility of facilities and services open or provided to the public;

-(b) To ensure that private entities that offer facilities and services which are open or provided to the public take into account all aspects of accessibility for persons with disabilities;
+(b) Ensure that private entities that offer facilities and services which are open or provided to the public take into account all aspects of accessibility for persons with disabilities;

-(c) To provide training for stakeholders on accessibility issues facing persons with disabilities;
+(c) Provide training for stakeholders on accessibility issues facing persons with disabilities;

-(d) To provide in buildings and other facilities open to the public signage in Braille and in easy to read and understand forms;
+(d) Provide in buildings and other facilities open to the public signage in Braille and in easy to read and understand forms;

-(e) To provide forms of live assistance and intermediaries, including guides, readers and professional sign language interpreters, to facilitate accessibility to buildings and other facilities open to the public;
+(e) Provide forms of live assistance and intermediaries, including guides, readers and professional sign language interpreters, to facilitate accessibility to buildings and other facilities open to the public;

-(f) To promote other appropriate forms of assistance and support to persons with disabilities to ensure their access to information;
+(f) Promote other appropriate forms of assistance and support to persons with disabilities to ensure their access to information;

-(g) To promote access for persons with disabilities to new information and communication technologies and systems, including the Internet;
+(g) Promote access for persons with disabilities to new information and communication technologies and systems, including the Internet;

-(h) To promote the design, development, production and distribution of accessible information and communications technologies and systems at an early stage, so that these technologies and systems become accessible at minimum cost.
+(h) Promote the design, development, production and distribution of accessible information and communications technologies and systems at an early stage, so that these technologies and systems become accessible at minimum cost.